WeMakeDevs/classroom-monitor-bot/README.md

 * `fix`      Commits that fixes a bug
 * `refactor` Commits that rewrite/restructure your code, however, does not change any behavior
 * `perf`     Commits that are special `refactor` commits that improve performance
-* `style`    Commits that do not affect the meaning (white-space, formatting, missing semi-colons, etc.)
+* `style`    Commits that do not affect the meaning (white-space, formatting, missing semi-colons, etc)
 * `test`     Commits that add missing tests or correct existing tests
 * `docs`     Commits that affect documentation only
-* `build`    Commits that affect build components like build tool, ci pipeline, dependencies, project version, etc.
+* `build`    Commits that affect build components like build tool, ci pipeline, dependencies, project version, etc
-* `ops`   Commits that affect operational components like infrastructure, deployment, backup, recovery, etc.
+* `ops`   Commits that affect operational components like infrastructure, deployment, backup, recovery, etc
 * `chore`    Miscellaneous commits.
 E.g.: modifying `.gitignore`

 ##### Scope